Frequently Asked Questions

 Hope this helps.

-The next question is ...
 "How much is it to ship to... ?"
-The answer is it depends on how much you buy.
-Our shipping costs incrementally go up as the dollar amount of you purchase goes up.
-Click this link to help calculate shipping.
+The answer is it depends on how much you buy and what you buy.
+Our shipping costs incrementally go up as the dollar amount of you purchase goes up, as the box size and weight will increase the shipping costs.
 We do not try to make a profit on any of our shipping rates.
 If for any reason you think the costs should or could be less, please contact us.
 I will look up the exact shipping rate for your purchase and will make adjustments for you.

 Return Policy: We advertise a no hassle return policy for 60 days.
 I have worked in retail all of our lives and know what great customer service is all about.
 We want you to feel comfortable purchasing a new and unique item online, without the fear of knowing how it works or if you will I like it.
 Try one out for 2 months.
 If it doesn't work out for you, you can return it for a full refund of the purchase price.
 We don't refund shipping. ( I do have one exception... if you have any customization of the order done to fit your specific needs... all sales will be final.)